-- User Identifier: The username of the logged-in user. - User Password: The password for the user entered in the User Identifier field. - User Directory: The user directory to use.
-(The default user directory is main.) - User Site: The User Site label for this desktop client.
-All SAFR event data is tagged by site and source labels.
-These labels are used to help filter and analyze collected recognition events, such as where a face was recognized.

-- User Source: The User Source label for this desktop client.
-All SAFR event data is tagged by site and source labels.
-These labels are used to help filter and analyze collected recognition events, such as where a face was recognized. - Similar Directory: The directory to use when using the Similar video processing mode.
+- User Identifier: The username of the logged-in user. - User Password: The password for the logged-in user. - User Directory: The user directory to use.
+(The default user directory is main.) - User Site: The default Site label to use for events generated by cameras connected to this Desktop client.
+This field is optional. - User Source: The default Source label to use for events generated by cameras connected to Desktop client.
+This field is optional. - Similar Directory: The directory to use when using the Similar video processing mode.
 If this setting is left blank, then the User Directory is used when using Similar mode.
-See Connect to a Video Feed for more information on video processing modes. - Environment: Determines which operating environment your client contacts.
-The possible values for this field are as follows: - SAFR Developer Cloud: Internal use only. - SAFR Partner Cloud: Internal use only. - SAFR Cloud: Used for cloud deployments.
-This is a general availability SAFR Server in the cloud maintained by RealNetworks. - SAFR Custom: Used for local deployments.
+See Connect to a Video Feed for more information on video processing modes. - Environment: Determines which environment your client contacts.
+The possible values for this field are as follows: - SAFR Developer Cloud: Internal use only. - SAFR Partner Cloud: Internal use only. - SAFR Cloud: Used for cloud deployments. - SAFR Custom: Used for local deployments.
 If you select SAFR Custom, you will be asked to provide the URLs for the primary SAFR Server services. - Report Status: When enabled, video feeds will report their status to the SAFR Server even when a VIRGO daemon isn't associated with it. - Allow Remote Viewing: Enables video feeds to be viewed by any SAFR client, even when a VIRGO daemon isn't associated with them.

-Camera Preferences
+53 Camera Preferences